-- 1. The basic purpose of this Statement of Investment Policy is to assist the Pension Trustees in their efforts to effectively supervise and monitor the investment of the assets of the Police and Fire Pension Fund. - 2.
-This Statement documents the Board's attitudes, expectations, philosophy, and objectives in the investment of Fund assets. - 3.
-This Statement provides a framework for establishing and carrying out a funding policy consistent with the investment objectives of the Fund. - 4.
-This Statement demonstrates that the Trustees have given adequate consideration to the development of an appropriate program of investments and have thereby fulfilled the requirements of prudence within their fiduciary responsibilities. - 5.
-This Statement outlines a general framework within which the Investment Managers of the Fund are expected to exercise investment judgment and the basis for evaluating the performance of each Investment Manager. - 6.
-This Statement enhances the level of communications between the Fund and the Investment Managers as they are better informed concerning the basic goals, objectives and operating parameters of the Fund. - 7.
-This Statement provides guidelines for the management of each investment portfolio that place controls on the level of risk (or volativity of returns) and thereby contributes to the expectation that assets will be managed in accordance with stated goals, objectives and operating parameters of the Fund. - 8.
-This Statement sets forth an investment structure for managing assets and describes the role and expectations of each Investment Manager.
+- 1. The basic purpose of this Policy is to assist the Pension Trustees in their efforts to effectively supervise and monitor the investment of the assets of the Police and Fire Pension Fund. - 2.
+This Policy documents the Board's attitudes, expectations, philosophy, and objectives in the investment of Fund assets. - 3.
+This Policy provides a framework for establishing and carrying out a funding policy consistent with the investment objectives of the Fund. - 4.
+This Policy demonstrates that the Trustees have given adequate consideration to the development of an appropriate program of investments and have thereby fulfilled the requirements of prudence within their fiduciary responsibilities. - 5.
+This Policy outlines a general framework within which the Investment Managers of the Fund are expected to exercise investment judgment and the basis for evaluating the performance of each Investment Manager. - 6.
+This Policy enhances the level of communications between the Fund and the Investment Managers as they are better informed concerning the basic goals, objectives and operating parameters of the Fund. - 7.
+This Policy provides guidelines for the management of risk in each investment portfolio which place controls on the level of risk (or volatility of returns) and thereby contributes to the expectation that assets will be managed in accordance with stated goals, objectives and operating parameters of the Fund. - 8.
+This Policy sets forth an investment structure for the prudent management of the Fund's assets and expresses the collective risk tolerance of the Board as outlined in the Fund's target asset allocation.